Things that might go bump in the night: Assessing structure in the binary black hole mass spectrum: Hierarchical analysis and Results

 \subsubsection{Inconsistency With a Power Law}

 The final metric we consider is inspired by the statistic presented in \cite{O3b_pop}, which states that ``the inferred perturbation $f(m_1)$ strongly disfavors zero at both the $10\Msun$ and $35\Msun$ peak.''
 We therefore turn from considering the full distribution of perturbation function heights at a given location to the percentile at which it excludes zero.
 A perturbation function amplitude of zero is a useful reference point for several reasons.
 The most intuitive is that it causes the population model to behave like a featureless power law, so a posterior that excludes zero to high credibility indicates an inconsistency with a power law.
 Zero is also the mean of the prior predictive distribution for the perturbation function: the prior allows for equal upwards and downwards fluctuations, symmetric about zero perturbation.
 Similarly, a vanishing perturbation function amplitude is the state to which we expect the posterior predictive distribution to asymptote in the limit of infinite detections from an underlying power law distribution.
-We therefore plot the percentile at which each mock catalog excludes zero perturbation in Figure~\ref{fig:zero_exclusion}
+We therefore plot the percentile at which each mock catalog excludes zero perturbation in Figure~\ref{fig:zero_exclusion}.

-We calculate how often a simulated catalog's perturbation function excludes zero to the same credibility as that of GWTC-3. \result{None} of the \result{300} $\{g_j(f_{\max})\}$ exclude zero to the same percentile as $g_{\text{GWTC-3}}(f(35\Msun))$ or $g_{\text{GWTC-3}}(f(10\Msun))$, and \result{$1.3\%$} of the $\{g_j(f_{\max})\}$ exclude zero to the same percentile as $g_{\text{GWTC-3}}(f(14\Msun))$\footnote[3]{The fact that $g_{\text{GWTC-3}}(f(14\Msun)) < 0$ to $0.51\%$ but $1.3\%$ of mock catalogs have a similar or smaller statistic is due to the difference between Bayesian credible intervals and frequentist $p$-values, and because our metric corrects for the look-elsewhere effect by comparing GWTC-3's perturbation function at specific locations to all possible locations in the mock catalogs.}.
-This, combined with the metrics presented in Section~\ref{sec:ks_perc}, lead us to conclude that the peaks at ${\sim10\Msun}$ and ${\sim35\Msun}$ are difficult to reproduce with featureless catalogs, but it is possible that the dip at $\sim14\Msun$ is a large fluctuation.
+We then calculate how often a simulated catalog's perturbation function excludes zero to the same credibility as that of GWTC-3.
+This is the same as finding the point along the $y$-axis of Figure~\ref{fig:zero_exclusion} at which each of the vertical orange lines hits the cumulative distribution function. \result{1.7\%, 10.0\%, and 92.7\%} of the $\{g_j(f_{\max})\}$ exclude zero to the same percentile as $g_{\text{GWTC-3}}(f(35\Msun))$, $g_{\text{GWTC-3}}(f(10\Msun))$, and $g_{\text{GWTC-3}}(f(14\Msun))$, respectively.
+The fact that, for example, $g_{\text{GWTC-3}}(f(14\Msun)) < 0$ to $20.7\%$ but $92.7\%$ of mock catalogs have a similar or smaller statistical excursion is due in part to the difference between Bayesian credible intervals and frequentist $p$-values, and because our metric corrects for the look-elsewhere effect by comparing GWTC-3's perturbation function at specific locations to all possible locations in the mock catalogs.